-With the exception of non-means tested grants (stairlifts and adaptations costing less than £10,000) the Council will demand repayment of all discretionary Disabled Facilities Grants and all forms of Discretionary Housing Assistance in all circumstances and without exception.
+^{} With the exception of non-means tested grants (stairlifts and adaptations costing less than £15,000) the Council will demand repayment of all discretionary Disabled Facilities Grants in all circumstances and without exception.
 The entries in Local Land Charges Register will be indefinite and not time limited.